aharbin5/Weather.gov-API-consumption-in-Rust/README.md

 To begin you'll have to make a config.rs file to point to the URL you want.
 This is explained more in the next section.

-Once you have config.rs made, compile and run main.rs and it'll output a "template_test.bmp" image in the directory the executable is in.
+Once you have config.rs tailored for the "forecast" not hourly, compile and run.
+You'll get a terminal output of the next 7 days and evenings.

 ### config.rs ###

-As I said, I'm learning Rust through this project so, if there's a better way to do this let me know, but to make a "config" file I made a .rs file that has public functions that returned private information like keys and the such.
+Make a "config" file I made a .rs file that has public functions that returned private information like keys and the such.
 If you want to use this and replicate the config.rs file here's a copy of my config.rs with the information removed,

     pub fn return_user_agent() -> &'static str {